Mark Lapid

-Mark Tadeo Lapid (born February 16, 1980) is an actor and politician in the Philippines.
+Mark Tadeo Lapid (born February 16, 1979) is an actor and politician in the Philippines.
 He is a former Governor of Pampanga (2004–2007).
 President Gloria Arroyo appointed him as general manager of the Philippine Tourism Authority in 2008.
 From 2009 to 2016, he served as chief operating officer of the Tourism Infrastructure and Enterprise Zone Authority (TIEZA) under President Benigno Aquino III.
 TIEZA is an attached agency of the Department of Tourism (DOT) that designates, regulates and supervises tourism enterprise zones established under Republic Act 9593.
 Lapid returned to the government agency in 2021 after his appointment as TIEZA chief by President Rodrigo Duterte on January 5, 2021.

 Political career

 Mark Lapid began his career in public service at a very young age.
 He was elected as SK (Sanggunian Kabataan) Chairman at the age of 16.
 Concurrently, Lapid served as the province's youth sector representative in the Sangguniang Panlalawigan of Pampanga.

-He was elected Governor of Pampanga at the young age of 24.
+He was elected Governor of Pampanga in 2004 at the young age of 24.
+He replace his father, outgoing Governor Lito Lapid, who was elected as senator that year.
 While Governor, Lapid successfully made Pampanga one of the top ten most productive provinces in the Philippines.
 Lapid's tenure as Governor was marked by an increase in infrastructure spending.
+In 2007, he run again for re-election but he lost on his second attempt against former clergy Ed Panlilio, and Baby Pineda.

-Lapid filed his CoC (Certificate of Candidacy) for Senator last October 14, 2015.
+Lapid filed his CoC (Certificate of Candidacy) for Senator on October 14, 2015.
 Lapid ran under the Koalisyon ng Daang Matuwid but lost placing 19th in the polls, behind coalition mate, Jericho Petilla.

 In a senatorial forum held on January 29, 2016, at the University of the Philippines – Diliman, he supported peace in Mindanao and same-sex marriage, which gave him one of the best approval applause from the students of UP.

-Lapid belongs to the Aksyon Demokratiko Party.
+In 2019, Lapid run for Mayor of Porac, Pampanga under Nationalist People's Coalition but he lost to incumbent Mayor Jing Capil.